Virtual Private Gateway

 Traffic Routing Control

-A VPG also lets you create custom traffic rules to control what network services your Air devices can reach.
-The Outbound Filter option lets you configure rules that allow your devices to connect to whitelisted servers, as well as rules that deny access to others.
+A VPG also lets you create custom traffic rules to control what network services your Air and Arc devices can reach.
+The Outbound Filter option lets you configure rules that allow

 The Fixed Global IP option lets you similarly control what traffic is allowed into your network.
 When enabled, your VPG will be assigned two dedicated static public IP addresses.
-You can then whitelist these IP addresses on your firewall in order to allow your Air devices to access your servers, while blocking access from other Internet-connected devices.
+You can then whitelist these IP addresses on your firewall in order to allow your devices to access your servers while blocking access from other Internet-connected devices.

 For additional information, refer to the Outbound Filter and Fixed Global IP documentation.